bclay/pamentor/Markdown/JQuery.md

     $(‘p’).css(‘color’, ‘red’);

 You use the same ‘p’ selector here as in the CSS, and in both it selected all `<p>` tags in the DOM.
-Two other common selectors are the class selector ‘.class-name’ and the id selector ‘#id-name.’
+Two other common selectors are the class selector `.class-name` and the id selector `#id-name`.
 For a list of more advanced selectors in JQuery please see http://api.jquery.com/?s=selectors.

-Method Chaining
+###Method Chaining
 It would be a real pain to have to write out the same selector over and over just to change multiple properties on an element.
 Luckily, JQuery has a neat trick; every one of its methods returns the original JQuery object that you create when you write the selector!
 This way, you can just chain the methods one after another, like so:

     var myNode = $(‘#myID’).css(‘color’, ‘red’).attr(‘width’, ‘500px’).css(‘width’border’, ‘1px solid blue’);

-Event Binding (clicks, keypresses, and more)
+###Event Binding
+#### Clicks, Keypresses, and more

 JQuery makes it easy to make something happen when a user clicks the a button or presses a key.
-Once you’ve selected the node you want to bind the event to (either via selectors as shown above, or by creating the node in the Javascript and storing it as a variable), you can use the .click(), .keypress(), and a host of other event binding methods to do some seriously cool stuff.
+Once you’ve selected the node you want to bind the event to (either via selectors as shown above, or by creating the node in the Javascript and storing it as a variable), you can use the `.click()`, `.keypress()`, and a host of other event binding methods to do some seriously cool stuff.
 Google and Stack Overflow will be your best bet for finding out how to do something specific (like binding only to the ‘up’ arrow for example).

 JQuery also supports touch events, although unfortunately not with a nice helper method like ‘click().’
 You have to bind to touch events manually like so: